rockdaboot/wget2/docs/wget2.md

   If the passwords are really important, do not leave them lying in those files either.
 Edit the files and delete them after Wget2 has started the download.

+  In `~/.netrc` passwords may be double quoted to allow spaces.
+Also, escape characters with a backslash if needed.
+  A backslash in a password always needs to be escaped, so use `\\` instead of a single `\`.

   Also see `--use-askpass` and `--ask-password` for an interactive method to provide your password.

 ### `--http-proxy-user=user`, `--http-proxy-password=password`